-Rediscovering the almost forgotten route of the Old Connecticut Path has required many hours over the past three years exploring the woods and forgotten byways along the way to find traces of the Path and to confirm markers described in histories.
+Rediscovering the almost forgotten route of the Old Connecticut Path has required many hours exploring the woods and forgotten byways along the way to find traces of the Path and to confirm markers described in histories.

 To document the path Jason has created videos walking and describing sections of the path.
 The videos can be found on YouTube.
 In addition several of his slide shows and talks have been recorded and also posted on YouTube.
 Visit his Old Connecticut Path website to explore the videos and gain a better understanding of his research and what he has found.

 As an example the path through Willington to Tolland is told in detail at The Trail To Tolland.